 FSHD is one of the most common muscular dystrophies worldwide.
-There are various organisations across the UK and Europe who help support people dealing with this condition.
-More information about these groups is listed below.
+There are various national and international organisations who help support people dealing with this condition.

 Muscular Dystrophy UK